Active fractal networks with stochastic force monopoles and force dipoles: Application to subdiffusion of chromosomal loci: Application to Chromatin Dynamics

-Some other recent MSD measurements chromosomal locus in normal Eukaryotic-cells (i.e., no ATP depletion), either single-point MSD or two-point MSD \cite{paper_suggested_stochastic_2023,paper_suggested_folding_2022,paper_suggested_looping_2022}, do show subdiffusion exponent, $\nu$ values closer to $1/2$, and fractal globule packing with $d_f=3$ \cite{paper_suggested_stochastic_2023}.
+Some other recent MSD measurements of chromosomal locus in normal Eukaryotic-cells (i.e., no ATP depletion), either single-point MSD or two-point MSD \cite{paper_suggested_stochastic_2023,paper_suggested_folding_2022,paper_suggested_looping_2022}, do show subdiffusion exponent, $\nu$ values closer to $1/2$, and fractal globule packing with $d_f=3$ \cite{paper_suggested_stochastic_2023}.
 Importantly, these results are in perfect accord with our general approach.
 Provided that $d_s=1$, as is the case for fractal globule, the anomalous diffusion exponent $\nu=1-d_s/2$ will always be 1/2, regardless of the fractal dimension $d_f$.
 It remains unknown whether ATP-depleted cells in such systems also exhibit the same exponent, a significant observation as we discussed.
 In case they would, for example, our general approach would enable us to infer that $d_s=1$ in these cells, as in the original fractal globule model.
 To draw such a conclusion, it is imperative to have MSDs of both ATP-depleted and normal cells, where the values of $\nu$ are identical.
 This highlights how MSD measurements provide insights into the abundance of crosslinks in chromatin.

-{Recent force-dipoles-based models for chromatin dynamics also appear to yield identical exponents, yet with $\nu_{th}\simeq\nu_{ac}\simeq 0.5$ \cite{dipole_Brahmachari_2023,dipole_put_2019}.
+Recent active, dipolar-force-based models for chromatin dynamics also appear to yield identical exponents, yet with $\nu_{th}\simeq\nu_{ac}\simeq 0.5$ \cite{dipole_Brahmachari_2023,dipole_put_2019}.
 In Ref. \cite{dipole_Brahmachari_2023}, the active system is studied at finite temperatures, and the subdiffusion is found only for weak forces, such that the system is thermally dominated \footnote{see Fig. 2F in Ref. \cite{dipole_Brahmachari_2023}, light-blue curve, and long times}.
-Thus, it does not contradict our claim that subdiffusion is absent for pure dipolar forces ($T=0$).
-When the system becomes dominated by stronger forces \footnote{see Fig. 2F in Ref. \cite{dipole_Brahmachari_2023}, other colors}, the authors obtained qualitatively similar result to ours; the MSD shows a crossover from super-diffusion at times shorter than the correlation time, to a constant value at time longer than the correlation time.
-While the early times apparent super-diffusion exponent is less than 2 (unlike in our results), we believe this is merely due to the combination of active and thermal forces in which the thermal contribution is not entirely negligible.
+When the system becomes dominated by stronger forces \footnote{see Fig. 2F in Ref. \cite{dipole_Brahmachari_2023}, other colors}, the MSD shows a crossover from super-diffusion at times shorter than the correlation time, to a constant value at time longer than the correlation time.
+Notably, a similar behavior is obtained in the present work only for dipolar forces.